TechHutTV/homelab/media/README.md

 # Self-Hosted Media Server and Aggregation

 Make sure to review everything here and if you have any issues please submit it as an issue.
-Also, we are more than open to any suggests or edits.
+Also, we are more than open to any suggestions or edits.
 Also, checkout the [Servarr Docker Setup](https://wiki.servarr.com/docker-guide) for more details on installing the stack.

 > [!CAUTION]
 > Some MAJOR Updates!
 Moved the VPN configuration and some of the env variables to a `.env` file.
 If you're watching the current live video it's a huge change.
 Will be uploading a new one in the next few days.